 These graphs make it fairly clear that, if you plan to reduce the cost of a car purchase by buying used, you save the most money by buying a car when it is one year old.
 The amount you will save gets smaller with each additional year the car ages.

 Costs of Owning a Car

-In addition to depreciation and, if applicable, finance or lease costs, there are five other major costs of owning a car – fuel, insurance, taxes and fees, maintenance, and repairs.
+In addition to The portion of the cost of a capital asset that is reflected on the income statement each year. and, if applicable, finance or lease costs, there are five other major costs of owning a car – fuel, insurance, taxes and fees, maintenance, and repairs.

 The cost of fuel (e.g, regular, premium or ethanol-free gas, diesel or electricity) will generally stay constant for each mile you drive, other than inflationary changes in fuel prices.
 For modeling the total cost of ownership, I assumed you will drive the same number of miles every year so the The amount something costs when stated in terms of its cost in a single year regardless of the year in which it is actually purchased.
 For example, if you assume that the only reason the cost of som...
 More of fuel will be constant.
 I used the first-year fuel cost from Edmunds True Cost to Own as the The amount something costs when stated in terms of its cost in a single year regardless of the year in which it is actually purchased.
 For example, if you assume that the only reason the cost of som...
 More of fuel in every year.